-Verbs are almost everywhere!
+Verbs are a part of our everyday life!
 In fact, every sentence must contain a verb.
 'Go!' is a sentence because it contains a verb and makes sense on its own.

 Verbs can be defined as 'action words' because many verbs express specific physical actions such as 'do', 'eat' and 'walk'.